 SDG.
-Structures Design Guidelines (SDG), from 2018 FDOT Structures Manual Volume 1, governs all Department structures design, and informs all bridge structures design in Florida.
+The Structures Design Guidelines (SDG) governs all Department structures design, and informs all bridge structures design in Florida.
 At 90% plans, perform a load rating (1.7).
 For bridge-size culverts, see 3.15.14.
 For bascule bridges, see 8.4.
 Widen and rehabilitate bridges in accordance with Chapter 7.
 This Manual adopts the SDG, and the SDG refers to this Manual for load rating.
 However note these differences: